evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 ## User interface and control

-XPENG P7 AWD Performance has twin screens on a shared frame mounted with brackets on top of the dashboard.
+The XPENG P7 AWD Performance has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 10,25 inches large.
 The touch screen on the dashboard's center  is 14,96 inches large.

 {{< sitefiguresized thumb="models/xpeng/p7/p7_awd_performance/screens_1_st.jpg" title="XPENG P7 AWD Performance" width="2000" height="1334"  >}}